-A lot of the information as well as some images I found in this 2011 book from the Institute of Radiation Safety and Ecology of Kazakhstan.
+A lot of the information as well as some images I found in a 2011 book from the Institute of Radiation Safety and Ecology of Kazakhstan.

 If you are keen to see every possible artefact in the Polygon, head to Cold War historian Martin Trolle Mikkelsen’s Flickr album – he has been everywhere.

 Also of interest are landscape architect Andrey Chernykh’s proposed interventions.